A multi-dimensional quantum estimation and model learning framework based on variational Bayesian inference: Introduction

 The general framework we introduce here can be applied to a variety of quantum systems.
 In Section \ref{sec:nanonmr_example}, we consider the problem of identifying individual nuclear spins by a quantum sensor consisting of a single electronic spin.
-This example was chosen for its complexity, with the identification of several tens of individual spin demonstrated in experiments \cite{vandestolpeMapping50spinqubitNetwork2024}, and its practical relevance in both developing nanoscale magnetic resonance techniques \cite{budakianRoadmapNanoscaleMagnetic2024} and quantum networks of nuclear spin qubits \cite{bradleyTenQubitSolidStateSpin2019, randallManybodylocalizedDiscreteTime2021}.
+This example was chosen for its complexity, with the identification of several tens of individual {spins} demonstrated in experiments \cite{vandestolpeMapping50spinqubitNetwork2024}, and its practical relevance in both developing nanoscale magnetic resonance techniques \cite{budakianRoadmapNanoscaleMagnetic2024} and quantum networks of nuclear spin qubits \cite{bradleyTenQubitSolidStateSpin2019, randallManybodylocalizedDiscreteTime2021}.
 More specifically, this application shows the power of our proposed framework by addressing a complex problem with a nonlinear signal, a number of spins not known in advance (as it depends on the random environment that each individual spin defect experiences), and a highly multidimensional parameter space.
-We demonstrate in simulation how our framework can perform model selection using a variational Bayesian inference approach, reliably identifying $15$ $^{13}$C spins (corresponding to $30$ hyperfine parameters) with only a fraction of the data collected in the experiment.
-In processing the experimental data we use an ansatz for the Bayesian posterior distribution able to describe up to $40$ individual spins, and we show how we are able to compete with state-of-the-art deep learning approaches~\cite{jungDeepLearningEnhanced2021, varona-uriarteAutomaticDetectionNuclear2024} with limited experimental data and training time, and having an approximate posterior available on time-scales useful for future integration of adaptivity.
+We demonstrate in simulation how our framework can perform model selection using a variational Bayesian inference approach, reliably identifying $15$ $^{13}$C spins (corresponding to $30$ hyperfine parameters) with only a fraction of the total data collected in the laboratory.
+In processing the experimental data we use an ansatz for the Bayesian posterior distribution able to describe up to $40$ individual spins, and we show how we are able to compete with state-of-the-art deep learning approaches~\cite{jungDeepLearningEnhanced2021, varona-uriarteAutomaticDetectionNuclear2024} with limited experimental data and training time.
+Our Bayesian approach generates an approximate posterior on time scales of a few minutes, and does not assume prior knowledge of the settings used to acquire the input signal: this makes it perfectly compatible with the future integration of real-time sequential Bayesian design, with the goal to minimize the characterization/sensing time.